GravityTwin/PolytopiaGuide/README.md

 ```
-Terrain to the south-west and east features snow and desert terrain, indicating that Bardur and Oumaji are nearby – I can expect some visitors soon.
+Terrain to the southwest and east features snow and desert terrain, indicating that Bardur and Oumaji are nearby – I can expect some visitors soon.

 I'm now thinking about researching Fishing – so I can grow the population of Pocha- and eventually build Ports.
 If Oumaji units come at me via the sea, I need to be able to counter them.
 ```